I didn’t set out to start a business.

 No part of my life was untouched.

-Now, I work with those who feel the tremor beneath business-as-usual — the ones already leaning toward what’s next, even if they don’t yet have a map.
+Now, I work with those who feel the tremor beneath business-as-usual ~ the ones already leaning toward what’s next and listening for what’s true.
+Those who sense that a new kind of leadership, relationship, and responsibility is being called forth.

-Because the world is changing.
-And how we meet that change — within and around us — influences everything.
+These edge-dwellers understand the world is changing.
+And how we meet that change ~ within and around us ~ influences everything.

 A New Wayfinding